lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 7.1.
 You agree to comply with the Security Measures and any other requirements as may be imposed by Lazada in the development, deployment, operation, maintenance, and management of your Application and/or your use of the Open Platform and the Tools.

 7.2.
-While Lazada is not obligated to monitor the Application or its content, you agree to co-operate fully with Lazada and to provide Lazada with any authorisations and/or access required to: (a) conduct regular security testing on your Application, including but not limited to penetration testing and Vulnerability scanning against your Application and/or the Application's hosting infrastructure; (b) monitor and review (including by way of automatic means) of your Applications' public domain for compliance with the Terms of Use (including the Security Measures), and any other Applicable Laws.
+While Lazada is not obligated to monitor the Application or its content, you agree to co-operate fully with Lazada and to provide Lazada with any authorisations and/or access required to: (a) conduct regular security testing on your Application, including but not limited to penetration testing and Vulnerability scanning against your Application and/or the Application’s hosting infrastructure; (b) monitor and review (including by way of automatic means) of your Applications’ public domain for compliance with the Terms of Use (including the Security Measures), and any other Applicable Laws.

 7.3.
 Lazada may test your Application from time to time using either manual security testing methods or automated security testing methods, including but not limited to: